latex3/tagging-project/README.md

 ## Examples documents conforming to both Well-Tagged PDF (WTPDF) and PDF/UA-2 standard produced by the LaTeX Project

 Under "Discussions" there is a page with [WTPDF / PDF/UA-2 example documents](https://github.com/latex3/tagging-project/discussions/72) that have been produced March 2024 using the then current prototype code.
 Check them out.

+## Using the LaTeX prototype for accessible PDF

+We have written a few guidelines explaining how to [use the prototype for generating accessible PDFs](https://github.com/latex3/tagging-project/blob/main/prototype-usage-instructions.md).
+The documentation will be updated whenever we alter the still temporary interfaces.

 ## License